abby-fuller/ecs-demo/README.md

 - Under **Port Mappings**, we've specified a **Container Port** (3000), but left **Host Port** as 0.
 This was intentional, and is used to faciliate dynamic port allocation.
 This means that we don't need to map the Container Port to a specific Host Port in our Container Definition-  instead, we can let the ALB allocate a port during task placement.
 To learn more about port allocation, check out the [ECS documentation here](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PortMapping.html).

+Repeat the Task Definition creation process with the API container, taking care to use the correct port (8000) for the **Container Port** option.

 ##Create your Services